lalithbv/Distracted_Driver_Detection/README.md

 customers could be autonomously monitored to determine suggested commercial relationships.

 ## Conclusion
-- Built binary classifier that classifies images of drivers into distracted or focused drivers enhancing road safety.
+- Built binary classifier that classifies images of drivers into distracted or focused drivers **enhancing road safety.**
-- Constructed a robust CNN model incorporating Data augmentation, Max-Pooling, Batch Normalization, and Dropout layers, yielding a notable accuracy of 61.32%.
+- Constructed a robust **CNN model** incorporating Data augmentation, Max-Pooling, Batch Normalization, and Dropout layers, yielding a notable **accuracy of 61.32%.**
-- Improved the CNN model performance through Transfer Learning, employing pre-trained ResNet50 and VGG16 models to classify the drivers with an accuracy of 73.93% and  99.33%, respectively.
+- Improved the CNN model performance through **Transfer Learning**, employing pre-trained ResNet50 and VGG16 models to classify the drivers with an **accuracy of 73.93% and  99.33%**, respectively.